Good talk / Cindy La Ferle

 New content is posted daily every morning and auto-emailed at 7pm EST to subscribers.
 Social media sharing options available at the end of each post on the home page.

-At a local pub recently, my husband and I discussed "the lost art of conversation" with a couple of our closest friends -- the sort of friends with whom we can talk about anything.
+At a local pub recently, my husband and I discussed the lost art of conversation with a couple of our closest friends.

 The give-and-take of good talk

 Good conversationalists make socializing a pleasure -- and if you're lucky, you already know a few of them.
 Here's what they do:

 1) Good conversationalists share details about their lives -- but they always find a way to loop the conversation back to you.
 For instance, they might share a few details about their recent vacation in Vermont -- but they'll be sure to ask what you've been doing with your free time this summer, too.

 2) Good conversationalists aim to learn something new about everyone -- even longtime friends.
 They'll ask you for an update on how things have been going with your work, a special project, your family, or your health.
 They remember that everyone has a vocation or an area of expertise, whether it's gardening, scuba diving, cooking, golf, fashion photography, or pet sitting.
 They want to know more about you.